wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/191-letter-from-anthony-to-francis.md

 ---
+doc_date: '1982-05-24'
+doc_num: 191
+doc_order: 191
+naa_refs:
+- naa_barcode: 11546091
+  naa_control_symbol: 1984/2288 PART 1
+  naa_series: A1313
+  reference: '[NAA: A1313/116, 84/2288, i]'
-title: "191 Letter from Anthony to Francis"
+title: Letter from Anthony to Francis
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9060
 vol_id: 23
-doc_date: 1982-05-24
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 191 Letter from Anthony to Francis

-## Canberra, 24 May 1982
+Canberra, 24 May 1982

-I refer to your letter of 20 May 19821 informing me of the decision by the New Zealand Cabinet Economic Committee on proposals to be put to Australia in relation to key outstanding elements of the CER package.
+I refer to your letter of 20 May 1982[1](#f1) informing me of the decision by the New Zealand Cabinet Economic Committee on proposals to be put to Australia in relation to key outstanding elements of the CER package.

 At the outset I wish to stress that, as I pointed out to Prime Minister Muldoon in Wellington, my Cabinet colleagues had been very reluctant to accept 1987 as a terminal date for export incentives.
 Indeed, their view was that incentives should cease with the expiry of existing New Zealand legislation in 1985.
 They finally accepted 1987 only because that terminal date had previously been put forward by Australia in terms of harmonisation of incentives between the two countries.